Stucco window trim StyroTrim

 Easy Installation - Just measure, cut, glue, caulk, paint.

-Measuring and Installing
+Measuring and Installation

-StyroTrim architectural accents are not only high quality, long-lasting, affordable stucco and cement-coated treatments, they are very easy to install.
+StyroTrim stucco architectural accents are not only high quality, long-lasting, affordable stucco and cement-coated treatments, they are very easy to install.

 Before placing an order, obtain the measurements of the wall, window or door areas where you intend to install the treatments.